UND College of Business and Public Administration: History

 In 2019 the UND College of Business and Public Administration was renamed to the Nistler College of Business & Public Administration after Werner and Colleen Nistler who donated the lead gift of $20 Million towards the construction of a new business college.
 As the newly named Nistler College of Business and Public Administration, the college strives to reflect the strong value system that the Nistlers have instilled in their business endeavors and their passion-driven lives.

 Werner has served as the Chairman of Touchmark since he founded the company in 1980.
 For 35 years, he also served as CEO.
 Currently there are 15 Touchmark communities in the U.S. and Canada.

 From 2019 to 2021, UND went through the process of constructing Nistler Hall.
 The new business college was built to replace the former outdated facility of Gamble Hall.
-Nistler Hall pend for classes in Fall 2022.
+Nistler Hall opened for classes in Fall 2022.